 - The dispelling of metrics such as advertising value equivalencies (AVEs) is still a challenge as many organizations still try and hold onto them, likely because of their acceptance in the C-suite.

-- Challenges are being made to big impression.
+- Challenges are being made to big impression numbers.
 As an alternative, communicators are measuring smaller incremental steps toward a goal.

-- The fifth trend in PR and strategic communications is that measurement and evaluation are shifting from analyzing past activities to becoming a critical tool for strategic planning to improve future performance.
+- The fifth trend in PR and strategic communications is that measurement and evaluation are shifting from analyzing past activities to using measurement as a critical tool for strategic planning to improve future performance.
 Don’t just issue the report.
 Do something with what the numbers are telling you.

 How to put these trends into action?